 - ½ cup Grated Parmesan cheese, plus additional for garnish

 - Heat the olive oil in an oven proof Dutch oven over medium heat.
 Add the onions and garlic and cook for about 5 minutes until translucent.
 Add the red pepper flakes and dried oregano; cook for 1 minute more.
 Add the vodka and continue cooking until the mixture is reduced by half.

-- Meanwhile, drain the tomatoes in a colander, and remove as many of the seeds as possible.
+- Meanwhile, drain the tomatoes in a colander retaining the liquid.
+Remove as many of the seeds as possible.
 Crush the tomatoes into the Dutch oven with your hands.
 Add the drained liquid from the tomatoes.
 Add salt and freshly ground pepper.
 Cover the pan with a tight-fitting lid and place it in the oven for 1 ½ hours.
 Remove the pan from the oven and let cool for 15 minutes.

 - Meanwhile, bring a large pot of salted water to a boil and cook the pasta al dente.
 Drain and set aside.